paucotan/PsiSketch/README.md

 - Setting up your development environment
 - Deploying to Vercel with a PostgreSQL database

+## 🔐 Security Notice

+If you previously pushed a `.env` file, immediately rotate the exposed credentials (e.g., Postgres `DATABASE_URL`, `UNSPLASH_API_KEY`) and delete the leaked secret versions from any dashboards.
+The repository now includes a `.env.example` template; copy it to `.env` locally and keep the real values outside version control.

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.